wp-plugins/blogger-to-wordpress-redirection/readme.txt

 DO NOT forget to read Installation section.
 Its simple but slightly different.

 If you stuck somewhere you can [visit plugin homepage](http://www.devilsworkshop.org/blogger-to-wordpress-traffic-permalinks-redirection-plugin/) to leave comment or buzz me! :-)

+OR you can simply go for our [Blogger to WordPress Migration Service](http://bloggertowp.org/)

 Special Thanks to [Charles](http://charles.gagalac.us/).
 He helped me a lot while debugging code on #wordpress IRC channel.